imadchougle/BTC-Mini-Dashboard/README.md

 ## Introduction

-The BTC Mini Dashboard web application offers several features to users for tracking cryptocurrency data and managing their investments:
+The BTC Mini Dashboard web application offers several features to users for tracking BTC data and Tracking their investments:

 1. Real-Time Candlestick Chart Visualization: Utilizes data from the Binance API to populate daily candlestick data, which is then stored in MongoDB.
 The application fetches this data from MongoDB and renders it into a candlestick chart using a charting library.
 Users can analyze market trends, patterns, and sentiments based on the graphical representation of price movements.